Magia Polla: Biography

 Magia Polla was the daughter of Magius, a rich merchant of the Magia gens, and perhaps had Celtic origins on her mother's side.

 She married Virgilius Maro Ficulus, a potter who was initially employed by her father, but who later gained some wealth as a beekeeper and small landowner.

 They had three sons: Silus, Flaccus and Virgilius (70 BC - 19 BC), who became one of the greatest Roman poets.

-After her husband's death, Magia remarried with Lucius Scoedius and had another son, Proculus.
+After her husband's death, Magia remarried and had another son, Proculus.